-Figures 5-16 through 5-23 summarize the ten-year and Year 10 (2017) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
-Similar to the PM{10} concentration section above, Figures 5-20 through 5-23 illustrate median BC concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
+Figures 5-16 through 5-19 summarize the 12-year and Year 12 (2019) hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
+Similar to the PM10 concentration section above, Figures 5-20 through 5-23 illustrate median BC concentrations and 95% confidence intervals for working and non-working days and for working and non-working hours for each wind sector.
 The following general conclusions are based on the statistical values presented in Figures 5-16 through 5-23:

-- During the highest activity levels (working hours on working days): - The median concentration of BC measured at both the Landfill and Community monitors are significantly higher when the winds are from the SoCAB, than from the landfill.
-This is true over the ten year monitoring period and Year 10. - Over the ten year monitoring period, when the wind is from the SoCAB, the Community monitor measures higher levels of BC concentrations than the Landfill monitor.
-However in Year 10, the Community monitor measures slightly lower levels of BC concentrations than the Landfill monitor. - When the wind is from the SoCAB, the Community monitor measures more than three times the median concentration of BC as when the wind is from the landfill (for both the ten year monitoring period and Year 10 alone). - When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself.
-In Year 10, the difference in Community BC levels and BC levels measured at the landfill are not quite as large. - During the lowest activity levels (non-working days):
+- During the highest activity levels (working hours on working days): - The median concentration of BC measured at both the Landfill and Community monitors are significantly higher when the winds are from the SoCAB than when they are from the landfill.
+This is true over the 12-year monitoring period and in Year 12 only. - Over the 12-year monitoring period, when the wind is from the SoCAB, the Community monitor measures higher levels of BC concentrations than the Landfill monitor.
+In Year 12, when the wind is from the SoCAB or the landfill, the Landfill monitor measures higher BC concentrations. - When the wind is from the SoCAB, the Community monitor measures more than four times the median concentration of BC as when the wind is from the landfill over the 12-year monitoring period.
+In Year 12, when the wind is from the SoCAB, the Community monitor measures more than two times the median concentration than when the wind is from the landfill.

-- Median ambient concentrations of BC are lower on non-working days than on working days in all categories, but the extent of the decrease is influenced by wind direction.
+- When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself.
+This is true over the 12-year monitoring period and in Year 12 only. - During the lowest activity levels (non-working days): - The median concentrations of BC are lower on non-working days than on working days in all categories, but the extent of the difference is influenced by wind direction.
 The proportional decrease in concentrations on non-working days was larger for BC than for PM10.
-Compared to working days, BC concentrations on non-working days decreased by a factor of 2 (Community site) to 4 (Landfill site) when winds were from the landfill, and decreased by about a factor of roughly 2 (both sites) when winds were from the SoCAB. - On working days, diesel-powered vehicles (trucks and earth-moving equipment) operating at the landfill appear to increase the ambient concentrations of DPM, as determined by the BC measurements from the Landfill monitor.
+Compared to the median BC concentrations during non-working hours on working days, the median BC concentrations during non-working hours on non-working days decreased by a factor of 3 (Community site) to 1.4 (Landfill site) when winds were from the landfill, and decreased by about a factor of roughly 1.2 (both sites) when winds were from the SoCAB. - On working days, diesel-powered vehicles (trucks and earth-moving equipment) operating at the landfill appear to increase the ambient concentrations of DPM, as determined by the BC measurements from the Landfill monitor.
 However, the large metropolitan area of the SoCAB remains the dominant source of DPM.
 Furthermore, increased BC measurements at the Community monitor on working days versus non-working days (regardless of wind direction) coincides with known metropolitan area DPM source activity patterns.

 Figure 5-16.
-Notched box whisker plots of ten-year hourly average BC concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over $2 \mu g/m^3$ are not displayed.
+Notched box whisker plots of 12-year hourly average BC concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over 2 μ g/m3 are not displayed.